jromero-barrientos/hands_on_VR_CSC2026/README.md

 These exercises are designed to run on the **CERN SWAN** service.
 You will need an active **CERN account** to proceed.

+> ‼️ Please read carefully the instructions below to install and execute these exercises

 ---

 ## 🚀 Quick start (SWAN)